Non-stop flights to Jakarta (CGK)

 From Jayapura, you can fly non-stop with Batik Air or Garuda Indonesia (SkyTeam).

-From Kendari and Kupang, you can fly with Batik Air and Citilink.
+From Kupang, you can fly non-stop with Batik Air or Citilink.

 From Labuan Bajo, there are 4 airlines that have direct services to Jakarta, which are AirAsia, Batik Air, Citilink and Garuda Indonesia (SkyTeam).

-From Lubuklinggau, the only airline with direct flights is Batik Air.
+From Lubuklinggau, direct flights are offered by Batik Air.

 From Makassar, airlines that operate direct flights are Batik Air, Citilink, Garuda Indonesia (SkyTeam), Lion Air, Sriwijaya Air and Super Air Jet.

-From Malang, you can fly non-stop with Citilink or Garuda Indonesia (SkyTeam).
+From Malang and Manado, you can fly with Batik Air, Citilink and Garuda Indonesia (SkyTeam).

-From Padang, there are 5 airlines that have direct services to Jakarta, which are Citilink, Garuda Indonesia (SkyTeam), Lion Air, Orbest Orizonia and Super Air Jet.
+From Padang, there are 4 airlines that have direct services to Jakarta, which are Citilink, Garuda Indonesia (SkyTeam), Pelita Air and Super Air Jet.

 From Palangkaraya, there are 4 airlines that have direct services to Jakarta, which are Batik Air, Citilink, Garuda Indonesia (SkyTeam) and Lion Air.

-From Palembang, there are 5 airlines that have direct services to Jakarta, which are Citilink, Garuda Indonesia (SkyTeam), Lion Air, Orbest Orizonia and Super Air Jet.
+From Palembang, there are 5 airlines that have direct services to Jakarta, which are Citilink, Garuda Indonesia (SkyTeam), Lion Air, Pelita Air and Super Air Jet.

 From Palu, direct flights are offered by Batik Air, Citilink and Garuda Indonesia (SkyTeam).

-From Pangkal Pinang, there are 5 airlines that have direct services to Jakarta, which are Citilink, Garuda Indonesia (SkyTeam), Lion Air, Nam Air and Sriwijaya Air.
+From Pangkal Pinang, airlines that operate direct flights are Batik Air, Citilink, Garuda Indonesia (SkyTeam), Lion Air, Nam Air, Sriwijaya Air and Super Air Jet.

-From Pekanbaru, airlines that operate direct flights are Batik Air, Citilink, Garuda Indonesia (SkyTeam), Lion Air, Orbest Orizonia and Super Air Jet.
+From Pekanbaru, airlines that operate direct flights are Batik Air, Citilink, Garuda Indonesia (SkyTeam), Lion Air, Pelita Air and Super Air Jet.

-From Pontianak, airlines that operate direct flights are Citilink, Garuda Indonesia (SkyTeam), Lion Air, Nam Air, Orbest Orizonia, Sriwijaya Air and Super Air Jet.
+From Pontianak, airlines that operate direct flights are Citilink, Garuda Indonesia (SkyTeam), Lion Air, Nam Air, Pelita Air, Sriwijaya Air and Super Air Jet.

 From Praya, Lombok, there are 5 airlines that have direct services to Jakarta, which are Batik Air, Citilink, Garuda Indonesia (SkyTeam), Lion Air and Super Air Jet.